Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Experiment and Result

 \subsection{Reconstruction on Extremity PCCT Dataset}

-To enable fan-beam reconstruction, we rebin the raw 4D helical cone-beam projections into 2D slices.
-Each slice contains 373 views, from which we uniformly subsample 74 views to simulate a sparse-view condition.
-For evaluation, we reconstruct all slices from the 8th energy bin.
-For visualization in Fig.~\ref{fig:pcct}, we present one representative slice.
-Using this input, we compare our model with several SOTA diffusion and iterative baselines .
+To enable fan-beam reconstruction, we rebin the raw 4D helical cone-beam projections into 2D fan-beam sinograms and reconstruct slice-by-slice.
+Each slice contains 373 views, from which we uniformly subsample 74 views to simulate a sparse-view setting.
+For evaluation, we reconstruct all slices from the $8^{\text{th}}$ energy bin.
+Figure~\ref{fig:pcct} shows a representative slice, and we compare CDPIR with several state-of-the-art diffusion-based and iterative baselines under a zero-shot setting (trained on AAPM only, without any pretraining or fine-tuning on PCCT).

-From the second row in Fig.~\ref{fig:pcct}, which highlights two ROIs, one can see that our method not only eliminates sparse-view artifacts but also preserves intricate anatomical details in soft tissue and bone.
-This outperforms all other methods both qualitatively and quantitatively.
-Importantly, this PCCT dataset presents a significant domain shift from AAPM, and can be viewed as a far-OOD task~\cite{zhang2023openood}.
-In such cases, U-Net-based diffusion models fail to generalize, often performing worse than traditional iterative methods.
-For example, MCG does not even converge to a stable reconstruction.
-In contrast, CDPIR achieves a substantial improvement of approximately +3.5 dB in PSNR and +0.05 in SSIM compared with ASD-POCS.
+As highlighted by the ROIs in the second row of Fig.~\ref{fig:pcct}, CDPIR effectively suppresses severe sparse-view artifacts while preserving fine anatomical structures in both soft tissue and bone.
+This PCCT dataset exhibits a substantial domain shift from AAPM (different scanner, acquisition physics, and noise characteristics), and can be considered a far-OOD reconstruction task~\cite{zhang2023openood}.
+Under this challenging setting, U-Net-based diffusion baselines generalize poorly and may underperform classical iterative reconstruction; for example, MCG fails to converge to a stable solution.
+In contrast, CDPIR yields markedly improved reconstruction fidelity.

-These results further validate the robustness and clinical applicability of CDPIR in handling highly sparse and distribution-shifted real-world datasets.
-The clinical value of PCCT is significant and it is achievable in the real world in the near future.
+Quantitatively, Table~\ref{tab:clinical_data} further confirms the robustness of CDPIR on PCCT: compared with ASD-POCS, CDPIR improves PSNR from $26.32\pm0.41$ to $29.60\pm0.91$ (+3.28 dB) and SSIM from $0.815\pm0.0051$ to $0.8659\pm0.0055$, while reducing LPIPS from $0.1221\pm0.0034$ to $0.1105\pm0.0099$.
+Together with Fig.~\ref{fig:pcct}, these results indicate that CDPIR better suppresses sparse-view artifacts and preserves fine anatomical detail in this highly distribution-shifted real-world dataset.